 Support starts here: your ultimate fundraising guide

-Fundraising for Tamarack Ottawa Race Weekend through the Scotiabank Charity Challenge can be simple, ambitious…or both!
+Fundraising for Tamarack Ottawa Race Weekend through the Desjardins Charity Challenge can be simple, ambitious…or both!
 This guide will help you make your plan, provide information on tools you may use and tips on how to use them.

 Each dollar you raise makes a big difference!
 This past year charities have had more challenges than ever and we can be there with resources and community spirit to support them as we strive for the wellbeing of ourselves and our communities.
-Every dollar raised through the Scotiabank Charity Challenge goes directly to the charities—the fundraising platform is free and there are no processing fees for donations thanks to Scotiabank.

 Your fundraising plan is up to you

-Your plan can be as easy as sending messages to friends and networks with a link to your personal page and a request for support, or your fundraising can be a bit more complex, like small events or a raffle for some great prizes (please respecting social distancing).
+Your plan can be as easy as sending messages to friends and networks with a link to your personal page and a request for support, or your fundraising can be a bit more complex, like small events or a raffle for some great prizes (please respect social distancing).

 A mix of these two methods can be a really fun way to rally your communities/networks behind a common cause and raise some vital funds for the work of your favourite charities.